 2. Muscle increases bone density

 Lack of muscle can put you at risk for injuries and Osteoporosis.
-Lack of strength and weak, brittle bones is a dangerous combination.
+Lack of strength and weak, brittle bones are a dangerous combination.
 It can affect your balance which can lead to taking a fall and breaking a bone.

 A slow-movement-high-intensity strength training program will build muscle, stabilize bones, and increase bone density.
 It is a safe and effective way to a stronger, healthier body.